 |Arm’s length price/MT||INR 39,000|

-this method is most reliable and is considered as a direct way of applying arms-length principle and for determining the prices for related party transactions.
+This method is most reliable and is considered as a direct way of applying the arms-length principle and for determining the prices for related party transactions.
 However, while considering whether the controlled and uncontrolled transactions are comparable, high care has to be taken.
 Hence, this way of arriving at transfer price isn’t applied unless products or services meet the stringent requirements of the high comparability.

 The gross margin which is determined by comparing the gross margins in a comparable uncontrolled transaction is then reduced from this resale price.
 After this, costs which are associated with the purchase of such product such as the customs duty are deducted.
 What remains is considered as arm’s length price for a controlled transaction between the associated enterprises.

-An Ltd is a deal in IT products.
+Example: An Ltd is a deal in IT products.
 An Ltd had purchased desktops from a related party, B Ltd and also from a non-related party B Ltd.

 |Particulars||B Ltd. (AE)||C Ltd. (Non-AE)|

 |Sales Price of A Ltd.||INR 36,000||INR 52,000|